shadadu/hackathon_space_effector/README.md

 # Platform
 Currently development is on a Apple Silicon with Docker containerization for our research and benchmarking.
 Better performance (and possibly less boilerplate) would be achieved with Linux
-Ubuntu since Astrobee and MoveIt are all Ubuntu-native.
+Ubuntu since Ros and MoveIt are not fully supported on Mac, but fully-supported on Ubuntu.
+After benchmarking, the goal would be a migration to an Ubuntu VM.

 # Coding Assistance
-ChaptGPT 5.2
+ChaptGPT 5.2+

 # Running the services
 The stack provides a simulation platform for researching and testing micro-gravity environment Optimal Control and Deep Learning based trajectory planners and executors.